 Cover-Up Subpage

-Neck cover-up searches are high-intent because the user is trying to solve old visible ink on one of the most public placements on the body.
-This page helps compare side-neck, back-neck, and throat redesign routes before a prompt gets wasted on generic inspiration.
+Neck cover up tattoo ideas are high-intent because the user is trying to solve old visible ink on one of the most public placements on the body.
+This page helps compare side neck tattoo cover up, back of neck cover up tattoos, and throat redesign routes before a prompt gets wasted on generic inspiration.

 The best neck cover-ups usually depend on stronger silhouette: symmetrical center pieces, side-neck movement, or darker ornamental structure that can actually interrupt old lines and survive public visibility.